By Amy Gorin, MS, RDN

 It's so easy to make with bagged broccoli slaw mix.
 But you can also peel and julienne broccoli stems, using a mandolin.
 If you do the latter method and make the most of those broccoli stalks, you're helping to reduce food waste!

 And when it comes to the dressing ingredients for this broccoli slaw recipe, they're pretty simple.
-All you need is rice vinegar (you can also use wine vinegar or apple cider vinegar), olive oil, and honey.
+All you need is rice vinegar (you can also use wine vinegar or apple cider vinegar), olive oil, honey, and salt and pepper to taste.
+I prefer a vinaigrette to a creamy dressing for this recipe.

 When it comes to broccoli slaw nutrition, each serving of this broccoli slaw salad recipe is only 210 calorie.
 I really think you'll love this recipe!
 It pairs well with other sides, such as potato salad.
 Ready to get cooking?